south-lacrosse/www-dev/docs/developer-info.md

 ## Testing Cacheing

-To test locally you can drop our test plugin `src2\plugins\lscache-test.php` into `wp-content\plugins` and activate it (or put it in `wp-content\mu-plugins`).
+To test locally you can drop our test plugin `src\plugins\lscache-test.php` into `wp-content\plugins` and activate it (or put it in `wp-content\mu-plugins`).
 It will log calls to litespeed actions to the debug log, which is usually `wp-content\debug.log`.